corda/corda/docs/source/generating-a-node.rst

     * Does not contain the null character
     * Only the latin, common and inherited unicode scripts are supported

-* The organisation field of the name also obeys the following constraints:
+* The ``organisation`` field of the name also obeys the following constraints:

     * No double-spacing

         * This is to avoid right-to-left issues, debugging issues when we can't pronounce names over the phone, and character confusability attacks

+External identifiers
+^^^^^^^^^^^^^^^^^^^^
+Mappings to external identifiers such as company registration numbers, LEI, BIC, etc. should be stored in custom X.509 certificate extensions.
+These values may change for operational reasons, without the identity they're associated with necessarily changing, and their inclusion in the distinguished name would cause significant logistical complications.
+The OID and format for these extensions will be described in a further specification.

 The Cordform task
 -----------------